Rodemfr/MicronetToNMEA/README.md

 ## Quick Start & general guidance

 Power up your Teensy/Arduino board through USB.
 Use a terminal software like [Tera Term](http://www.teraterm.org/) to reach the menu on the serial console.
+Baudrate is meaningless on a USB bridge.

 Power up your Micronet network.